vinpac/sublime-simple-import/README.md

 #### type
 (Optional) Sometimes you dont want to use ES6 import, so just add ':$' at the end and it will be converted to `require` instead of import.

   `ReactDOM:react-dom:$` -> `var ReactDOM = require('react-dom');`

-#### Double separator
+#### Import method
-If you put a double separator instead of one, it will import a propertie of the module.
+If you put "::" between the name and the module, it will import a method or a propertie of it.

 `ActonTypes::./constants/AppConstants` -> `import {ActonTypes} from './constants/AppConstants'`

 `ActonTypes::./constants/AppConstants:$` -> `var ActionTypes = require('./constants/AppConstants').ActionTypes`

+#### Multiple at once
+	You can import as many modules you want at once, just separate them with a semicolon.

+	`React;./Example.jsx;A::B`
+	becomes...
+	`import React from 'react';
+	import Example from './Example.jsx';
+	import {A} from 'B';`

 # Notes
 This project is just starting.
 I know it doesn't does much yet, but I hope it will become a bigger plugin in the near future.
 Feel free to contribute, to criticize the code lol. :)